cosinekitty/astronomy/source/kotlin/doc/-astronomy/sun-position.md

 This function can be used for calculating changes of seasons: equinoxes and solstices.
 In fact, the function [Astronomy.seasons](seasons.md) does use this function for that purpose.

+#### Return

+    The ecliptic coordinates of the Sun using the Earth's true equator of date.

 ## Parameters

 jvm